 // Handle side effects (we won't look into this)

-Most of the time, the execution is linear: instructions are executed one after the other in the order they are coded.
-Top to bottom.
+Most of the time, the execution is linear: instructions are executed one after the other, in the order they are coded.
 Some instructions, however, can break this convention and are called Control Transfer Instructions (CTIs).

 The first CTI we will explore is jmp (jump).